 As there were many other things we wanted to do during our limited time, we gave the statue a miss.
 If we’d had more time we probably would’ve gone to see her, but we were satisfied with just seeing the back of her.

-Many of the attractions in Copenhagen are actually closed on Mondays.
-This wasn’t ideal considering we actually arrived on a Monday.
-However, we saw that there were still boat trips running out of Nyhavn harbour, and the grand boat tour was covered by the Copenhagen Card.
-This was a great start to our trip as it helped us get our bearings and it gave us some ideas of what to do.
+One thing to note is that many of the attractions in Copenhagen are closed on Mondays.
+This wasn’t ideal for us, considering we actually arrived on a Monday.
+However, there were still boat trips running out of Nyhavn harbour, and the grand boat tour was covered by the Copenhagen Card.
+This was a great start to our trip as it helped us get our bearings on the city and it gave us some ideas of what there was to do.

-The tour is around an hour, and it goes out onto the main water to see the Little Mermaid statue, then through Christianshavn, around Christiansborg Palace, then back to Nyhavn.
+This particular tour is around an hour-long, and it goes out onto the main water to see the Little Mermaid statue, then through Christianshavn, around Christiansborg Palace, then back to Nyhavn.

 Amalienborg Palace is the home of the Danish royal family, and the Queen’s winter residence.
 The square is made up of four identical buildings.
 You have Christian VII’s Palace (used as guest residence), Frederik VIII’s Palace (home of the Crown Prince family), Christian IX’s Palace (home of the Queen), and Christian VIII’s Palace (used as a guest palace).